 Different measures are used to assess the quality and impact of a journal.
 These measures are one factor to consider when deciding where to publish your work.

 See the chart below to find out more about measures of journal impact.
-Click on the links in the box to the left to find out how to get these measures.
+Click on the links in the boxes at the bottom of the table to find out how to get these measures.

 |Impact Factor (IF)||Eigenfactor||SCImago Journal Ranking (SJR)||Source Normalized Impact per Paper (SNIP)|